 – a public officer or public body has, is or will take “detrimental action”.

 “Improper conduct” is a broad term that covers:

 • “corrupt conduct” as defined in section 4(1) of the Independent Broad-based Anti-corruption Commission Act 2011 (Vic) (“IBAC Act”); and

 • “specified conduct”, which covers a number of types of conduct, including:

 – conduct that adversely affects the honest performance by a public officer or body of their functions;

 – substantial mismanagement of public resources;

 Disclosures under the PD Act can be made to a number of bodies including IBAC and the Victorian Ombudsman.
-However, the Victorian Ombudsman can only receive disclosures if the disclosure concerns a local councillor, the Victorian Information Commissioner, the Commissioner for Privacy and Data Collection or the Health Complaints Commissioner (s 16 PD Act); the Victorian Ombudsman would be authorised to investigate the disclosure if IBAC determined it to be a protected disclosure complaint (s 13).
+However, the Victorian Ombudsman can only receive disclosures if the disclosure concerns a local councillor, the Victorian Information Commissioner, the Commissioner for Privacy and Data Collection, the Health Complaints Commissioner (s 16 PD Act), or authorities under the OA (Vic).
+The Victorian Ombudsman is authorised to investigate the disclosure if IBAC has determined it to be a protected disclosure complaint (s 13).